 No Matches Found

-Patanjali Foods Ltd, a key player in the edible oil sector, recorded a new 52-week low of Rs.492.65 today, marking a significant decline in its stock price amid broader market movements.
-The stock has underperformed its sector and major indices, reflecting ongoing pressures and valuation concerns.
+Patanjali Foods Ltd, a mid-cap player in the edible oil sector, recorded a fresh 52-week low of Rs.476.25 on 16 Mar 2026, marking a significant decline amid broader market pressures and sectoral underperformance.
+The stock has been on a downward trajectory for four consecutive sessions, cumulatively falling 4.12% during this period.

 Patanjali Foods Ltd is Rated Sell